-Everyone would like to come home to a house that makes them feel comfortable, welcome and happy to be there.
-But sometimes it’s hard to figure out how to make your house feel like home.
+Everyone would like to have a house that feels inviting and makes them happy to be there.

 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.